Can You Correctly Answer These Daily Double "Jeopardy!" Questions?

 What is Don't (Tread on Me)?

 The Gadsden flag, popularly referred to as the "Don't Tread on Me" flag, was created during the American Revolution.
 The flag was named after South Carolina's Christopher Gadsden, the American general and politician who designed it.
+And for more southern facts, check out the 25 Craziest Facts About the South.

 The "One Cup of Coffee" on his Songs of Freedom album must have been a Jamaican brew.